 Susan Elizabeth Philips– SEP’s fans are a loyal bunch and for good reason: her complex characters are compelling, original, and easy to fall in love with.
 Her Chicago Stars series will make even non-football fans clamor for more.

-Julia Quinn- JQ is the titan of Regency romance.
+Julia Quinn- JQ is the titan of Regency romance and now Netflix as well.
 Her Bridgerton series has sold a million zillion copies, and for good reason.
 Her writing is witty, funny, and full of heart.

-I recently met the wonderful JQ, and she signed my copy of her latest book.
+I met JQ at a library event, and she signed my copy of her latest book.
 Clearly, we are BFFs now.

 Cat Sebastian– Her Regency novel Unmasked by the Marquess is a lovely story with a main character whose tale is often ignored in historical novels as Robin is non-binary.
-Born a woman but posing as a man, she feels like her true self in boots and trousers, and that’s alright with the handsome marquess who falls in love.
+Born a woman but posing as a man, Robin feels most true when dressed in boots and trousers, and that’s alright with the handsome marquess who falls in love.

 Mia Sheridan– Sheridan’s novel Most of All You is a beautiful tale, both mournful and hopeful, of two survivors finding peace.
 Although the heroine finds courage in the hero’s love, she ultimately has to save herself, sending a powerful message about her own strength.